janaagaard75/FilmFilter/crawler/README.md

 # Using Scrapy

-Run the little demo with this command:
+Run the little demo with this command.
+Note that this will append to movies.json, not overwrite the file.

-    scrapy crawl kino -o movie.json
+    scrapy crawl kino -o output/movies.json

 It's possible to start up Scrapy in a shell mode, making it really easy to test the selectors: